christina-0725/Helloworld/README.md

-# <VScode> How to slove No module named 'tensorflow' in Jupyter extension
+# <VScode> Bug:No module named 'tensorflow' in Jupyter extension
 1. I used Anaconda to create a virtual environment with module tensorflow.

 <img src="https://github.com/christina-0725/Helloworld/blob/main/3.PNG">